 High-end scanners aren’t the most economical choice for most genealogists—cost- or timewise.
 Even if your scanner operates quickly and handles multiple slides and negatives at once, scanning a big photo collection could still take a long time.
 Getting good results also takes practice, especially with slides and negatives.
 If you’re reluctant to invest the time and money to scan your pictures yourself, consider batch-scanning services.
 They use high-speed scanners to digitize thousands of photos in minutes.
 Your original pictures are returned to you, along with digital images on a CD or DVD.
 One service, 30 Minute Photos Etc., will do up to 1,000 photos for $49.95—pretty reasonable when you consider the time it’d take you to do it yourself.

 The downside: Unless you live near one of the scanning facilities, you’ll have to ship your precious pictures across the country.
 If that’s not enough to set your stomach aflutter, one service, ScanCafe, then sends your pictures to India for scanning.
 The company says it’s never lost pictures and even offers a $1,000 shipping guarantee.
 By taking advantage of lower labor costs abroad, the company can competitively price extras, such as individually reviewing and restoring each photo.

 Most scanning services won’t accept mounted photos or pictures that can’t bend.
 Batch-scanners are most appropriate for modern prints in good condition, not fragile old photos.
 And you won’t want to dissemble an old photo album—it’s an important artifact filled with clues based on the photos’ arrangement.

-Click here to download a PDF chart comparing four scanning services, their prices and turnaround times.
 Is the best solution to your scanning project hours spent at your computer or a few days or weeks waiting nervously for your pictures to come back with a disc full of scans?
 You’ll have to decide.